 These hieroglyphics help archaeologists to understand the Ancient Egyptian’s beliefs about the afterlife.

 Valley of the Kings.
 Image © Jakub Kyncl / Shutterstock

 Inside King Tutankahmun's tomb.
 Image © Paul Getty Trust

 A scribe at work.
 Image © The British Museum

 Not all Egyptians were able to read and write well, those that could were called scribes.
 These scribes were mostly men, and were trained from a young age.
 Often, this job was passed down in families, but it was very expensive to send a child to scribe school.
 Firstly, they would attend a school where they learnt how to read hieroglyphics, and copying the symbols for practice, which could take up to five years.
 Scribes were thought of as very important people - they wouldn’t have to pay taxes, and they didn’t have to do any manual labour!

 Scribes wrote down the history of Egypt, and wrote copies of important royal and government texts.
 As well as these important roles, scribes would also work in other everyday roles such as a teacher!
 Scribes would write on papyrus and uses reeds dipped in ink as brushes.

 The Egyptian word for scribe is ‘sesh’, which means ‘to draw’.

-Emily Johnston is a UK commercial archaeologist - and founder of this website!
+Emily Johnston is a PhD candidate in Archaeology - and founder of this website!
 She has studied a course on Hieroglyphics from Dr Penny Wilson at Durham University.

 She can be found on her personal twitter at @emilyrjohnston and instagram @emilyrebeccajohnston or on any of the archaeo-logic social medias & email!